QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

 # Laser Power Measurement Zen Black
 # Introduction
-This program allows a series of tests over illumination sources for Zeiss widefield and confocal microscopes running Zen Blue.
+This program allows a series of tests over illumination sources for Zeiss widefield and confocal microscopes running Zen Black.
 It is possibe to test:

 Short term stability: According to QUAREP-LiMi full test is completed in 5 minutes for each illumination line, testing powers every second.
 Long term stability: The QUAREP-LiMi protocol stablishes 2h tests per line, with measurement intervals of 30s.